Furkanzmc/furkanzmc.github.io/_posts/2016-01-16-ofxactionmanager-openframeworks-animations.markdown

 ---
+layout: post
 title:  "openFrameworks: Making Easy Animations With ofxActionManager"
 description: "A port of cocos2dx action system"
 date: 2016-01-16
-tags: c++, programming, openFrameworks, animation
+tags: [cpp, programming, openFrameworks]
 ---

 I picked up using openFrameworks a while ago.
 But even before that I've been doing game development with [Cocos2dx][cocos2dx_link].
 It's really a great framework and you come to get used to some aspects of it.
 And it becomes harder for you to live without them. :D